 The last year has placed a huge financial strain on many of us, with the over 50s among the worst affected.

-Over the last year, redundancies have increased by a staggering 195% for those aged over 50, according to Rest Less analysis of Office for National Statistics’ data, and huge numbers of people have found themselves pushed into debt as a result.
+According to Rest Less analysis of Office for National Statistics’ data, over the last year redundancy levels were highest amongst the over 50s and huge numbers of people have found themselves pushed into debt as a result.

 Here, we outline some steps you can take if you think your debts are starting to spiral out of control.